Tim Weston Boats

-Tewantin is a replica of the “boat in 2 weeks” with some tweaks.
-Re created in Rhino 3D her lines have been faired and refined.
-Building her is now much simpler and more precise than when I built the original “boat in 2 weeks” some years ago.
+Tewantin is the boat I built, back when building the Tokyo Express.
+Created in Rhino 3D her lines have been faired and refined and building her is much simpler and more precise than when I built the original.

 The original boat turned heads and this version is even more stunning.
-The plans come full of detailed instructions, drawings, and help.
+The plans come with detailed instructions, drawings, photos and tips.
 Even if you have never built a boat before, you can build Tewantin.

 Other Boats being built

 Marco is the builder of this Tewantin in Brazil, working in limited space in his garage and driveway.
-The panels when cut out fit together perfectly as you can see in these photos.
+The panels when cut, fit together perfectly as you can see in these photos.